Longsword: Harnischfechten

 Harnischfechten, or "armoured fighting" (German kampffechten, or Fechten in Harnisch zu Fuss, literally "fighting in armour on foot"), depicts fighting in full plate armour.

 The increased defensive capability of a man clad in full plate armour caused the use of the sword to be drastically changed.
 While slashing attacks were still moderately effective against infantry wearing half-plate armour, cutting and slicing attacks against an opponent wearing plate armour were almost entirely ineffective in providing any sort of slashing wound as the sword simply could not cut through the steel, although a combatant could aim for the chinks in a suit of armour, sometimes to great effect.
 Instead, the energy of the cut becomes essentially pure concussive energy.
 The later hardened plate armours, complete with ridges and roping, posed a threat against the careless attacker.
 It is considered possible for strong blows of the sword against plate armour to damage the blade of the sword, potentially rendering it much less effective at cutting and producing only a concussive effect against the armoured opponent.

 To overcome this problem, swords began to be used primarily for thrusting.
 The weapon was used in the half-sword, with one or both hands on the blade.
 This increased the accuracy and strength of thrusts and provided more leverage for Ringen am Schwert or "wrestling at/with the sword".
 Also, the hand on the blade increases its rigidity which is advantageous when thrusting.
 This technique combines the use of the sword with wrestling, providing opportunities to trip, disarm, break, or throw an opponent and place them in a less offensively and defensively capable position.
 During half-swording, the entirety of the sword works as a weapon, including the pommel and crossguard.
 One example how a sword can be used this way is to thrust the tip of the crossguard at the opponent's head right after parrying a stroke.
 Another technique would be the Mordstreich (lit. "murder stroke"), where the weapon is held by the blade (hilt, pommel and crossguard serving as an improvised hammer head) and swung, taking advantage of the balance being close to the hilt to increase the concussive effect (see the fighter on the right of the Codex Wallerstein picture).

+Longswords in popular culture

+Longswords have featured prominently in popular culture, particularly within the fantasy genre, symbolizing honor, nobility, and combat prowess.